jasr4j/small-projects/java-version-manager/LOGIC.md

+## IF I HAVE TIME

 File Format for all config files will be JVMF (Java Version Manager Format)

 tree.jvmf contains all the JDKs and Versions.

-Use C Preprocessor Directives to Check OS
+C Preprocessor Directives to Check OS

 ```c
 #ifdef _WIN32